 How to solve File Upload Errors in Google Drive With few Tips & Tricks

-Google drive is available on the PC/ Mac version also for Mobile version for both IOS and android platforms.
+Google drive is available on the PC/ Mac version also for the Mobile version for both IOS and Android platforms.

 In this article, we will discuss the Tips and Tricks of how to solve this issue.

 Google Drive is pretty good when it comes to uptime, and it’s very rare that the service itself isn’t working.
 However, check the Dashboard for any outages to Google Drive before taking matters into your own hands.
 If you see that Google Drive is down, it’s just a case of waiting it out until it’s working again.

 There might be an issue with your network instead.
 This is especially true if the file uploads but gets canceled in the middle with a network error.
 Restarting your router usually solves this problem.
 If that fails, try changing your IP address and also turning off the firewall.
 Using a VPN may also affect the upload process, so make sure your VPN is turned off.

 If you are sure it’s a network error, then resetting your router may fix this.
 There should be a reset button (usually inside a hole) on your router that you can press and hold for five to ten seconds to reset the router.

 Disable Antivirus and Firewall